nicolaslima321/nchat-app/README.md

 NChat intends to be only a 'replica' of Web WhatsApp, developed from scratch using JavaScript.
 The stack used on front-end of NChat is Quasar Framework, VueJS and Node.JS.
 To real-time data confection, was implemented a package Socket.io client-side.

 ### Instalation
 Node.JS, NPM and Quasar CLI are required to NChat.
-To install this project you must run in your terminal or prompt (If you use Windows) the typical: ´npm install´.
+To install this project you must run in your terminal or prompt (If you use Windows) the typical: `npm install`.

-### Execution
+### Execution/Run
+Thanks to Quasar, you have many ways to do that :)
-To start NChat you must type ´npm start´ if everything goes rigth, the server will be listen in your port 3333, you can access and refer to it at url http://localhost:3333.
-At this point, the server will be able to listen to the messages sent by the clients at NChat (Client Side).
+Hereafter will have some modes possibles, but generally, running `quasar dev` will run the project as an SPA, and it will be listen in your port 8080, you can access and refer to it at url http://localhost:8080.
+At this point, the client will be able to sent messages to the Back-end (NChat Server Side).

 ### Start the app in development mode (hot-code reloading, error reporting, etc.)
 Generally